masalinas/uniovi-maiind-node-red-docker/README.md

 # Description
-Poc using a MongoDB, RabbitMQ and node-RED services integrated and package as Docker Images.
+PoC using a MongoDB, RabbitMQ and node-RED services integrated and package as Docker Images.

 # Steps
 Follow these steps to build and run your MongoDB, RabbitMQ and node-RED Docker services: